Salzburg, Austria

 Dates/Fees/Deadlines - How to apply?

-Students will need to apply using the ICISP Consortial Application.
+Students will apply using the ICISP Consortial Application.
 Upon acceptance, students will also need to apply to Salzburg College.
 An email with instructions will be sent to accepted students by Salzburg College.

 Other Important Info: (VISA, flights, etc)